 Here are the ingredients that you'll need to make these cheesy pizza pinwheels!
 See recipe card (at the end of the blog post) for quantities.

-- No-Cook Pizza Sauce - Tomato sauce, garlic, oregano, basil, and salt.
+No Cook Pizza Sauce - A can of unsalted tomato sauce, oregano, basil, garlic, and a pinch of salt.
 Easy peasy!

-- Mozzarella Cheese - As always, I recommend using a low-moisture, whole milk mozzarella cheese.
+Mozzarella Cheese - As always, I recommend using a low-moisture, whole milk mozzarella cheese that you grate yourself.
 This will give you the best melt.

-- Pepperoni - I used these Pepperoni Minis, which I was able to find at my local Stop and Shop.
-You can also order them online.
+Pepperoni - I used mini pepperoni, which I was able to find at my local grocery store.
 If you can't find mini pepperoni, just cut regular pepperoni into quarters or sixths instead.

 Making the Dough